kentan-official/kentan/docs/docs/getting-started/quick-start.md

 ![test result](assets/first-sketch.png)

 ?> All Sketches of your application are saved in one directory.
-This makes it easy for your team mates to discover and reuse them.
+This makes it easy for your teammates to discover and reuse them.

 ### What is a Sketch?

-A Sketch knows how to construct a `Model` and provides default data.
+The Sketch knows how to construct a `Model` and provides default data.
 This enables you to use the generated data right away in your tests.
 If you need to change some properties for certain test cases, you can use a built-in API to achieve this.